-Management prefers that candidate be board certified in Otolaryngology Surgery.
+Management prefers that candidates should be board eligible or board certified in Otolaryngology Surgery.

 Medical malpractice liability insurance is not required for federal civilian healthcare providers as they are covered by the Federal Tort Claims Act (28 U.S.C. § 1346(b)) while acting within the scope of their employment.

-4. Serves on various clinical and administrative Hospital and Department of Surgery Committees as required for the purpose of insuring inter and intra Departmental coordination and insuring issues are addressed in an interdisciplinary manner.
+- Serve on various clinical and administrative hospital and Department of Surgery committees as required for the purpose of insuring inter and intra departmental coordination and insuring issues are addressed in an interdisciplinary manner.

 - Applicants must be able to fulfill credentialing requirements and obtain and maintain appropriate/relevant clinical privileges.